 Leonid & Tanya - Rovno, Ukraine

 Leonid and Tanya opened their home for two children from the orphanage.
-Please pray for Leonid and Tanya, and God's direction in their lives.
+Please pray for Leonid and Tanya, and for God's direction in their lives.
 They live in Rovno, Ukraine.

 Pasha & Olya - Kirovograd, Ukraine